 Tourists interacting with a koala at Lone Pine Koala Sanctuary, Brisbane.

 Get your booking confirmed instantly

-Entry to Lone Pine Koala Sanctuary
+Admission to the Lone Pine Koala Sanctuary

-Wildlife presentations & keeper talks
+Ticket for Wildlife presentations & keeper talks

+Tourists interacting with a koala at Lone Pine Koala Sanctuary, Brisbane.